-Hiring managers frequently ask us how they can improve the candidate experience and hiring practices at their company.
+With recruiting complications due to Covid-19, hiring managers frequently ask us how they can improve the candidate experience and hiring practices at their company.
 One of our main suggestions?
-Sell your company and the role as much as the candidates are selling themselves.
+Go the extra mile to sell your company and the roles you’re looking to fill.
+I hope we can all agree by now that the pandemic made a tight talent market even tighter.
+And just because you are desperate to fill your open positions, doesn’t mean talent is desperate to come work for you.
 If you want to compete for the best talent, here are four things to include in your hiring process and improve the candidate experience.

 Sure, money is important.
 But one of the biggest reasons job seekers say “yes” to an offer is company culture.
 Ensure yours is fully represented to candidates throughout the recruitment process.
 How?
 Tell them why you love your job and make sure everyone in the interview process does the same.
 Employees stay with companies for different reasons – make sure everyone in the interview process can clearly articulate theirs.
 Soon enough, you’ll figure out what pushes the prospective candidate’s culture button.
-It could be flexible hours, opportunities to volunteer, ways to contribute outside of their role, who knows.
+It could be flexible hours, remote work options, opportunities to volunteer, who knows.
 Dig for their cultural must-haves and if your company has it – sell it!

-I could go for an hour why my company is the best place to work, but those are my reasons.
-We all know that not every candidate is right for every company, but the opposite is also true.
-We are caring, supportive, competitive and fun, but we take what we do very seriously.
+I could give you all sorts of reasons why my company is the best place to work, but those are my reasons.
+At Planet, we are caring, supportive, competitive and fun, but we take what we do very seriously.
 If you are looking for a company that rings a bell and rolls out the keg, we aren’t the right place for you.
 But if you want an organization where you will be challenged to be the best that you can be, and that will offer you a real career opportunity that will reward you for many, many years, then this is the place to be.
 Be open and show them who you really are as a company.
 If they don’t love it then it was never meant to be.
 Better to figure it out early-on so you don’t invest extra time when it’s not a fit.